NH.gov - an official New Hampshire Government website

 Local Government

-New Hampshire has 10 counties, 13 municipalities, 221 towns and 22 unincorporated places.
+New Hampshire has 10 counties, 13 cities, 221 towns and 22 unincorporated places.

 State Seal, Flag and Symbols